 After the resolution of some complaints, the NDIS provider may need to take actions to address issues and concerns raised in the complaint.
 This might include actions like:

-- to make changes to the provider’s complaints management system to make it easier for people to raise concerns
+- making changes to the provider’s complaints management system to make it easier for people to raise concerns

-- to ensure that all service users’ behaviour support plans are up-to-date
+- ensuring that all service users’ behaviour support plans are up-to-date

-- to ensure all management staff undertake a particular training program
+- ensuring all management staff undertake a particular training program

 The NDIS provider may be required to report back to the NDIS Commission on the progress of these actions.
 If a complaint raises a serious compliance issue, the NDIS Commission has powers to take action.

-At the end of the complaint resolution process, we will write to you, any person with disability affected by the complaint, and the NDIS provider.
-We will explain:
+At the end of the complaint resolution process, we will explain to you, any person with disability affected by the complaint, and the NDIS provider:

 - our decision